Darren Adam 1am - 5am

 With only a certain amount of the immunisation available this year, the Government has set out a list of priority people to give the vaccine to first.

 So who will get the Covid vaccine first in the UK?
 Is there a priority list?
 Here’s what’s been said so far:

 Who will get the Covid vaccine first?

-At the moment there is a preliminary priority list which focuses on age - one of the biggest risk factors when catching coronavirus.
+The priority list focuses on age - one of the biggest risk factors when catching coronavirus.

 In the UK, it’s listed that older care home residents and care home staff are of the upmost priority.

-Following that, it will be ranked in age categories, over 80s, over 75s, over 70s and so on.
+Following care homes, the priority list ranks people in age categories, over 80s, over 75s, over 70s and so on.
 It will then be distributed to those younger than their 50s who are deemed high risk.

 NHS staff will also take priority along with the over 80s to ensure they’re protected from the virus as they continue to battle the pandemic first hand.